Fresheyeball/Shpadoinkle/lens/README.md

 the second is the payload of those events, typically the model for your view `a`.

-These variables in `Html m a` are strickly about event listeners, so any view that doesn't have event listeners should be parametic in both `m` and `a`.
+These variables in `Html m a` are strickly about event listeners, so any view that does hot have event listeners should be parametic in both `m` and `a`.

 Look at a toggle as an example: